Mahmoud-Selim/Challenges/Game-Of-Life/README.md

 ### get started

-1. clone the repository & cd in the labyrinth folder
+1. clone the repository & cd in the Challenges/Game-Of-Life directory

-`git clone https://github.com/Mahmoud-Selim/Challenges.git && cd Game-Of-Life`
+`git clone https://github.com/Mahmoud-Selim/Challenges.git && cd Challenges/Game-Of-Life`

-3. run the project and give the configuration file as an argument to the program. if you don't you will be asked to provide the file name in the program.
+3. run the project and give the configuration file as an argument to the program.

 `python game_of_life.py [file_namme.json]`